svrooij/wp-geocoded-posts/geocoded-posts/readme.txt

 Or download it right from [Github](https://github.com/svrooij/wp-geocoded-posts/releases) and copy the `geocoded-posts` directory to `wp-content/plugins/`.

 == Changelog ==

+= 0.0.6 =
+* Remove numbers from formatted address.
+* Option to show author in widget.

 = 0.0.5 =
 * Setting 'geo_public' to 1 when a post comes in through wordpress.com